BART Streams: Real-time Reconstruction Using a Modular Framework for Pipeline Processing: Methods

 \subsection{BART Structure}

 BART is a modular reconstruction framework which enables building complex reconstruction algorithms through combination of various individual components.
-On the lowest level, a numeric library provides generic functions for operations on multidimensional arrays (md-arrays).
+On the lowest level, a numeric library provides generic functions for operations on multidimensional arrays (\textit{md-arrays}).
 Many of these operations can be accelerated using GPUs, or with the Message Passing Interface (MPI) \cite{mpi41} toolkit, enabling distributed computing on scientific high-performance clusters and multi-GPU usage \cite{Blumenthal_ISMRM_2025}.
 The multi-dimensional operations are complemented by an operator library, which provides a simple way of constructing operators, \eg the forward operator describing an MRI measurement, while automatically providing its adjoint in the case of a linear operator, or the derivative for non-linear operators.

-While the code is organized in the form of reusable libraries, their direct use is rarely needed.
 For most use cases it is sufficient to interact with BART using its command line interface, which consists of a set of high-level tools operating on md-arrays.
 All commands take several individual options and typically input and output file names.
 A single driver command, \texttt{bart}, acts as the unified entry point to BARTs command line interface.
 It can be called directly from a command line or from scripting languages such as BASH, Python or Matlab.
 The \texttt{bart} call is followed by a set of general options and the name of the tool which should be run.
 There are basic tools such as \texttt{fft} which calculates the Fourier transform of an md-array, as well as many commands for MRI-specific tasks such as whitening (\texttt{whiten}), coil compression (\texttt{cc}), calibration of sensitivities (\texttt{ecalib}, \texttt{ncalib}), parallel imaging and compressed sensing (\texttt{pics}), model-based reconstruction (\texttt{moba}), machine-learning reconstruction (\texttt{reconet}, \texttt{nlinvnet}), and much more.

-The tools act as building blocks and can be combined in a modular way to construct advanced reconstruction pipelines for all kinds of MRI applications.
-A complete reconstruction implemented with BART thus typically consists of a script that calls various BART commands that operate on md-arrays.